caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.
 So `{re.foo.1}` or `{re.1}` will both hold the value of the first capture group.

-Only one regular expression is supported per header field.
-Multiple different fields will be AND'ed.
+Only one regular expression is supported per header field, since regexp patterns cannot be merged; if you need more, consider using an [`expression` matcher](#expression).
+Matches against multiple different header fields will be AND'ed.

 #### Example: